We all have recurring data analyses that we run on our sites, campaigns and shops.

 With Recipes, all of your data lives in your own BigQuery database, for you to use in any way you see fit.

-To help contextualize what this might look like for your business, here’s a few recently complete Recipes:
+To help contextualize what this might look like for your business, let’s break down one of our favorite Recipes: The Website Quality Audit.

 The WQA pulls together landing page + keyword-level data from: